-The integrity of the RNA sample, or the proportion of full-length mRNA, can have a significant impact on the amplification reaction.
+The integrity of the RNA sample, or the proportion of full-length mRNA, can significantly impact the amplification reaction.
 Reverse transcribing partially degraded mRNAs will typically generate relatively short cDNAs that lack the sequence upstream of the break in the RNA molecule.